Spike Island, Bristol

 Empty Alcove, 2025

-A proposal for a potential future: present-day footage of the clock in-situ with the Blackboy figure digitally removed in post-production.
+A proposal for a potential future: five minutes of present-day footage of the clock in-situ with the Blackboy Clock figure digitally removed in post-production.

 Credits